exploreborders/LocalRAG/README.md

 - **Database-Backed Storage**: Documents and chunks stored in PostgreSQL with pgvector
 - **Vector Search**: High-performance similarity search using Elasticsearch with dense vectors
 - **Hybrid Retrieval**: Combine vector similarity with BM25 text search
-- **Document Processing**: Automatic chunking and embedding of uploaded documents
+- **Advanced Document Processing**: Docling-powered parsing with layout awareness and table extraction
-- **Multi-Format Support**: Load documents from .txt, .pdf, .docx, .pptx, .xlsx files
+- **Multi-Format Support**: Load documents from .txt, .pdf, .docx, .pptx, .xlsx files with unified processing
 - **Ollama Integration**: Local LLM generation with context from retrieved documents
 - **Web Interface**: Modern Streamlit UI for querying, document management, and analytics
 - **Scalable Architecture**: Designed for production use with proper database indexing